Why Choose Exness?

 • Lebanon (LB): Lebanese traders use Bank Audi and Blom Bank for local transfers.
 They manage funds with Skrill, Neteller, and OMT (Online Money Transfer).

-• Oman (OM): Omani traders rely on Bank Muscat and Oman Arab Bank for local transfers.
-They use Thawani, Skrill, and Neteller for Shariah-compliant e-wallet transactions.
+• Oman (OM): Omani traders use Bank Muscat and Oman Arab Bank for local transfers.
+Shariah compliant e-wallet transactions are done via Thawani, Skrill and Neteller.

-• Qatar (QA): Qatari traders use Qatar National Bank (QNB) and Doha Bank for transfers.
-They manage funds with Ooredoo Mobile Money, Skrill, Neteller, and QPay.
+• Qatar (QA): Qatar National Bank (QNB) and Doha Bank are used for Qatari traders transfers They handle funds with Ooredoo Mobile Money, Skrill, Neteller, and QPay.

-• Saudi Arabia (SA): Saudi traders use Al Rajhi Bank and Saudi National Bank (SNB) for transfers.
-They use STC Pay, Skrill, Neteller, and Saudi Payments (Mada) for halal transactions.
+• Saudi Arabia (SA): Saudi traders use Al Rajhi Bank and Saudi National Bank (SNB) for the transfers.
+For halal transactions, they utilize STC Pay, Skrill, Neteller, and Saudi Payments (Mada).

-• Tunisia (TN): Tunisian traders use Banque Internationale Arabe de Tunisie (BIAT) and Attijari Bank for transfers.
-They prefer e-wallets like Skrill, Neteller, and D17 for compliant transactions.
+• Tunisia (TN): Most of their traders use Banque Internationale Arabe de Tunisie (BIAT) and Attijari Bank for transfer.
+For compliant transactions, they opt for (e-wallets) like Neteller, Skrill, and D17.

-• United Arab Emirates (UAE): Traders in the UAE use Emirates NBD and Abu Dhabi Commercial Bank (ADCB) for transfers.
-They also use Visa, MasterCard, PayBy, Skrill, Neteller, and FAB ePay for secure payments.
+• United Arab Emirates (UAE): UAE traders use Emirates NBD or Abu Dhabi Commercial Bank (ADCB) for transfers.
+Secure payments using Visa, MasterCard, PayBy, Skrill, Neteller, and FAB ePay are also accepted.

 Instant and Fee-Free Withdrawals